GRID IO90AS WAB SZ09

 So if you have read this far, many thanks for taking an interest and 73 from us all at the club.
-As a bonus, especiallyif you are interested in communication and aviation history, why not take a look at Cobham plc's 75th year anniversary website which tells the story of Sir Alan follow the link to http://www.cobham.com/80th-anniversary.aspx
+As a bonus, especiallyif you are interested in communication and aviation history, why not take a look at Cobham plc's 80th year anniversary webpage which has a video of Sir Alan follow the link to http://www.cobham.com/80th-anniversary.aspx